 Top reasons for (mostly single) raised lumps in dogs

-Numerous types of lump can be described as a ‘raised bump’ in or on the skin, including cysts, warts, skin tags, benign tumors like adenomas and malignant tumors like mast cell tumors and sarcomas.
-If your dog has one or multiple lumps, it’s worth finding out more about types of lump seen on the skin and discussing testing with your vet.
+Numerous types of lumps can be described as a ‘raised bump’ in or on the skin, including cysts, warts, skin tags, adenomas or malignant tumors like mast cell tumors and sarcomas.
 Below are a few pictures with links to learn more:

 1. Cysts

-Cysts are fluid-filled raised bumps.
+Cysts are fluid-filled raised bumps that can grow over the skin.
 They’re common in dogs of all ages and can occur singly, or your dog could have several of them.
 These types of dog cysts can be tiny or grow up to an inch or more in size.
+Learn more about cysts.

 2. Adenomas

-Sebaceous adenomas tend to grow outward on to the skin surface, resulting in raised bumps.
+Sebaceous adenomas tend to grow outward on to the skin surface, resulting in raised bumps over the skin.
 The growths are usually 4mm to 10mm in size and sometimes they might extend below the surface of the skin.
 Removal is usually curative, but removal is not usually necessary unless it is getting infected or irritated.
+View more pictures of adenomas in dogs.

 3. Skin tags